The systematic survey of the UK’s coastal waters

 Pre 2012 analysis reports can be viewed here

-The ‘limited use’ chart Q6090 shows the limits and standards of Admiralty surveys, including contract surveys to Admiralty specifications around the United Kingdom.
+The ‘limited use’ chart Q6090 shows the limits and standards of ADMIRALTY surveys, including contract surveys to ADMIRALTY specifications around the United Kingdom.
 Not all of these surveys are available in digital format.
-For more detail on the availability of surveys see our INSPIRE detailed guide.
+For more detail on the availability of surveys see our ADMIRALTY Marine Data Portal guide.